Where To Watch London’s NYE Fireworks For Free

 Southwark Bridge

-This is the first open bridge to the northeast of the display’s ticketed areas, so it’s a popular spot to grab a glimpse of the action, boasting some of the best views.
-Note, however, that because Millennium Bridge is closed once this year, Southwark Bridge is expected to be extremely crowded.
+This is the first open bridge to the northeast of the display’s ticketed zone, so it is a popular spot to grab a glimpse of the action, boasting some of the best views.
+Note, however, that because Millennium Bridge nearby (one of London’s weaker bridges) will be closed, Southwark Bridge gets extremely crowded.
+If your heart is set on this bridge, make sure you arrive early.

 Lambeth Bridge

-To the south of the display, Lambeth Bridge is the firs bridge outside of the ticketed area that is open to pedestrians, so it’s arguably the best spot to flock to – especially because, even if it’s closer to the display, it’s further out of the city centre.
+To the south of the display, Lambeth Bridge is the first bridge outside of the ticketed area that is open to pedestrians, so it’s arguably the best spot to flock to – especially because, even if it’s closer to the display, it’s further out of the city centre.
+It’s another busy one, but the views are some of the best (free) views you can get in London.

 @sali_mamutchadze My core London memory!
 An absolute must experience #londonhotspots #londontiktok #londonfireworks2023 #londonchristmas #londonnewyears #thingstodoinlondon #londoneyefireworks #londontown #visitlondon #londonevents ♬ WHERE HAVE YOU BEEN X WE FOUND LOVE – ALTÉGO